-For the year ended December 31, 2015, the Company recorded other intangible assets impairment charges of \$40.0 million related to the write-off of our Plainridge Park Casino gaming license and a partial write-down of the gaming license at Hollywood Gaming at Dayton Raceway due to a reduction in the long term earnings forecast at both of these locations.
+During the fourth quarter of 2015, the Company recorded other intangible assets impairment charges of \$40.0 million related to the write-off of its Plainridge Park Casino gaming license and a partial write-down of the gaming license at Hollywood Gaming at Dayton Raceway due to a reduction in the long term earnings forecast at both of these locations.
+In addition, the three months ended December 31, 2015 included favorable property tax settlements of approximately \$16.8 million.